jrt160530/EmployeeManager.ApiClient/README.md

 # EmployeeManager.ApiClient

-ApiClient should be used with EmployeeManager.Api.
+ApiClient was used with EmployeeManager.Api.